Understanding Gas Value

 Cooking Costs

-- Gas hob: All four burners on high costs around 44p per hour
+- Gas hob: The gas hob cost per hour with all four burners on high is around 40p

 Getting More From Your Gas

-- Smart cooking: Using lids on pans, matching pan size to burner size, and using the right size burner all reduce waste
+- Cooking tips: Use lids on pans, match pan size to burner size, and batch-cook when using the oven to get more value from each session

 How We Calculate This

-These calculations are based on typical gas usage for common household appliances:
+Our calculations are based on standard energy consumption figures for common UK household appliances:

 - Central Heating: A typical combi boiler running at full power